-The GMC Terrain had a number of different engine configurations over the lifespan of the vehicle but the towing capacity basically stayed the same throughout the years and varied based on the engine you had equipped.
+The GMC Terrain had a number of different engine configurations over the lifespan of the vehicle, but the towing capacity basically stayed the same throughout the years and varied based on the engine you had equipped.

-Overview of the Data For the GMC Terrain:
+Overview of the Data For the Terrain:

 GMC Terrain Towing Capacity Summary:

 The towing capacity for the GMC Terrain was either 1,500 lbs. or 3,500 lbs. and really had no range, it was either-or.
-The engine that was equipped was the main deciding factor when it came to towing capacity for the Terrain's.
+The engine that was equipped was the main deciding factor when it came to trailer weight ratings.

-The 2018-2020 GMC Terrain's had a towing capacity that was either 1,500 pounds or 3,500 pounds, depending on the engine you had equipped in the vehicle.
+The 2018-2020 Terrain's had a towing capacity that was either 1,500 pounds or 3,500 pounds, depending on the engine you had equipped in the vehicle.

 The 1.5L and 1.6L engines had the lower 1,500 pound capacity and the 2.0L engine had that higher 3,500 pound rating.

-GMC Terrain's that were made from 2013-2017 had the same towing capacity of either 1,500 pounds or 3,500 pounds, like the 2018 and 2019 models but had different engine options.
+Model's that were made from 2013-2017 had the same towing capacity of either 1,500 pounds or 3,500 pounds, like the 2018 and 2019 models but had different engine options.

-The 2013-2017 Terrain's had either a 2.4L engine equipped or a 3.6L engine.
+The 2013-2017 model's had either a 2.4L engine equipped or a 3.6L engine.
 The 2.4L engine had the lower 1,500 pound rating, while the 3.6L engine boasted the 3,500 pound rating.

-The 2010-2012 GMC Terrain's still had that 1,500 or 3,500 pound maximum towing capacity like we saw in the other model years but again, the engine choices were slightly different and even the axle ratios differed.
+The 2010-2012 Terrain's still had that 1,500 or 3,500 pound maximum towing capacity like we saw in the other model years but again, the engine choices were slightly different and even the axle ratios differed.

-The engine options you had for the 2010-2012 Terrain's were either a 2.4L or 3.0L engine.
+The engine options you had for the 2010-2012 model years were either a 2.4L or 3.0L engine.

 If you notice that I have missed or overlooked anything in the article, please feel free to leave me a comment and I will gladly address the matter.
 Thanks for stopping by!

-Note: I used GMC's Trailering Guides for most of the tables above but the specs listed in the owner's manuals are identical and offer a better resource.
+Note: I used GMC's Trailering Guides for most of the tables above, but the specs listed in the owner's manuals are identical and offer a better resource.